arup969226/data-science/variable.md

 ## Variable:
-- It is a placeholer or a container which 'stores values' to perform operations.
+- It is a placeholer or a container which 'stores' values to perform operations.

-  '''Data Types'''
+  This is a second line

+  ''' Data Types
+  '''